onehashai/onehash-connect/zerver/webhooks/thinkst/doc.md

-See your Thinkst Canary and Canarytoken alerts in Zulip!
+See your Thinkst Canary and Canarytoken alerts in Connect!
 This integration works with Canarytokens from Thinkst's paid product, not [canarytokens.org][canarytokens] - see the [Canarytokens](/integrations/doc/canarytoken) integration for those!